htsmto/OmicsBridge/docs/Cilinical_data.md

 ## <u>**4.
 Mutation analysis**</u>

-This section allows you to explore and compare the frequency of gene mutations within a selected cohort, provided that mutation data has been uploaded.
+This section enables you to explore and analyse gene mutations within your selected cohort.
+You can examine mutation frequencies across different patient groups and investigate their impact on survival and gene expression.

-To begin, specify the genes you wish to analyse.
-There are three input options:
+To begin your analysis, you need to specify which genes to investigate.
+You have three options:

-1) Enter gene names one per line in the text box (avoiding extra spaces) <br>
+1. Enter gene names one per line in the text box (please avoid extra spaces)
-2) Choose to analyse all genes in the dataset, or  <br>
+2. Choose to analyse all genes in the dataset
-3) Select genes from a saved Custom Geneset.
+3. Select genes from a previously saved Custom Gene Set

 By default, the analysis includes all samples in the cohort.
-However, you may filter the samples based on metadata categories (e.g. treatment group, subtype, or gender) to compare mutation frequencies across different groups.
+For more targeted analysis, you can filter samples using metadata categories such as treatment group, cancer subtype, or patient demographics.
+This allows you to compare mutation patterns across different patient populations.

-After clicking the Start button, a table will be generated showing the number of samples with mutations in each gene, and the corresponding mutation frequency.
-In addition, a bar plot will be displayed, visualising either the top genes by count or by frequency of mutation, depending on the results.
+After clicking the start button, you'll get:

+- A comprehensive table showing the number of samples with mutations in each gene and their corresponding mutation frequencies
+- A visual **bar plot** in the 'Frequency Plot' tab displaying either the top genes by mutation count or by mutation frequency
+- In the 'Survival analysis' tab, a Kaplan-Meier curve comparing survival outcomes between wild-type and mutant groups for your selected gene
+- In the 'Gene expression' tab, a comparison of gene expression levels between wild-type and mutant groups

 ??? success  "Adjustable graph parameters"
     - Can choose to show either the number of samples with mutations or the mutation frequency